mfroute/halouma.github.io/index.md

 - Can you see how **all thresholds** (_right plot_) **for minorities are lower than the one for white drivers** ?
 - It's almost **the same for the hit rates** (_left plot_) !
 Can you spot the two states that make an exception ? (it's Illinois and South Carolina)
-- All **parameters for hispanic drivers are lower than for black drivers**, with a few exception where they're the same (hit rate in Connecticut, threshold in Connecticut and Illinois)
+- All **parameters for hispanic drivers are lower than for black drivers**, with a few exceptions where they're the same (hit rate in Connecticut, threshold in Connecticut and Illinois)

 But ...
 Can we **_really_** see a difference between red and blue states here ?